 Change the noted paragraph as follows

 Implementation of DMS is optional for a WNM STA and mandatory for a robust AV streaming STA (as defined in 10.27.1 (Robust AV streaming dependencies(11aa))).(11aa) A STA that implements DMS has dot11(#1676)DMSImplemented set to true.
-When dot11(#1676)DMSImplemented is true, at least one of(11aa) dot11WirelessManagementImplemented and dot11RobustAVStreamingImplemented shall be true,(11aa) dot11HighThroughputOptionImplemented shall be true for a non-DMG STA, and dot11DMGOptionImplemented shall be true for a DMG STA(11ad).
+When dot11(#1676)DMSImplemented is true, at least one of(11aa) dot11WirelessManagementImplemented and dot11RobustAVStreamingImplemented shall be true.(11aa) When dot11DMSImplemented is true, either dot11HighThroughputOptionImplemented or dot11DMGOptionImplemented shall be true (11ad).
 A STA that has a value of true for dot11(#1676)DMSActivated is defined as a STA that supports the directed multicast service(Ed).
 A STA for which dot11(#1676)DMSActivated is true shall set the DMS field of the Extended Capabilities element to 1.